-In terms of adaptive performance engineering, a growing body of research focuses on feedbackdriven optimization.
-Kounev et al. introduced the concept of self-aware computing systems that can monitor their own performance and adapt configurations accordingly [8].
+of adaptive performance In terms engineering, a growing body of research focuses on feedback-driven optimization.
+Kounev et al. introduced the concept of selfaware computing systems that can monitor performance own and adapt their configurations accordingly [8].
 Other works, such as those by Ehlers and Hasselbring [9], explored performance modeling and autotuning, particularly for database systems and cloud services.
 However, the practical application of these adaptive systems in MFT environments where changes in file size, encryption policy, or routing rules can significantly impact throughput remains an unexplored area.